Kotlin/kotlinx-datetime/README.md

 ```

 Note that `plus` and `...until` operations require a `TimeZone` as a parameter because the calendar interval between
-two particular instants can be different, when calculated in different time zones.
+two particular instants can be different when calculated in different time zones.

 ### Date arithmetic